ansible/proposals/modules-management.md

 Having multiple repos also made it more difficult for contributors to contribute things besides the module itself.  module_utils and tests for modules would have to be contributed to the main ansible repository even though the module itself lived in the ansible-modules-extras repository.
 Bugs for modules might end up submitted against the main ansible repository or the ansible-modules-core repository even though the module lived in ansible-modules-extras.

 ## Solution
-Ansible Core team and Contributors (from the Contributor Summit at the 2016 Ansible Fest San Francisco) propose to create categories of ansible Modules where Modules are grouped by a rough category of like-functionality (Nagios Modules would be grouped together, as would AWS, VMWare, etc).
+Ansible Core team and Contributors (from the Contributor Summit at the 2016 Ansible Fest San Francisco) propose to create categories of ansible Modules where Modules are grouped by a rough category of like-functionality (Nagios Modules would be grouped together, as would AWS, VMware, etc).
 There are a large number of implications for that working in the Ansible workflow and Community:
   - There *will not* be multiple repos.
 There will be one overall repo in github for all of Ansible.
   - We will start tagging modules to imply a "state" that the modules is in.
   - Current proposed states are: